If you need life insurance, you might as well get the right amount

 American General’s Life Insurance Calculations worksheet allows you to input values and calculates life insurance needs on its worksheet.

-Banner Life offers an easy to follow life insurance needs worksheet for you to use.
+Banner Life offers easy-to-follow life insurance needs worksheet for you to use.

 Keep in mind that these calculators give estimates only.